2 people wounded in shooting at Spartan College in Inglewood; suspect in custody

 He said that the alleged gunman was possibly seen wearing a security uniform as the shooting happened.
 Police conducted a thorough search of the campus and no suspect was found, but they were able to determine his identity and the car he was driving.

 Just after 6 p.m., Butts reported that a suspect was arrested.
-His name was not immediately released.
+He later identified the man was 40-year-old Jesse Figueroa.

+"It is our understanding that the suspect was a former employee of the college," Butts said.

 The male suspect was located near Berendo and Twelfth streets in Pico-Union after emergency dispatchers received a 911 call about the shooting that brought them to that location, police said.

-Police said the suspect was the one who made the 911 call in order to report that he had shot two women.
-He allegedly told officers that the gun he used was in the backseat of his car, where he was located and taken into custody without further incident, police said.
+Police said the suspect's family made the 911 call in order to report that he had shot two women.
+They told officers that the gun he used was in the backseat of his car, where he was located and taken into custody without further incident, police said.

 Dozens of people, believed to be staff and students, were seen on the street outside of the school as the preliminary investigation began.
 There was also a large police presence, many of whom could be seen wearing tactical gear.